nrfconnect/sdk-sidewalk/doc/samples/variants/hello.rst

    When Sidewalk sample starts, **LED 4** turns on.

 #.
-Wait for the device to register, or perform registration manually as described in the :ref:`registering_sidewalk` documentation.
+Wait for the device to complete the registration.

    You should see the following logs: